When it comes to manufacturer branding, there’s sometimes not a lot to get excited about.

 For instance, if you’re trying to attract new wholesalers, think about what they need from your product/ service.

-In this instance they’ll want to be reassured that there is a demand for your product and that customers actually want it.
-As such, this will affect the entirety of your brand messaging as you need to understand how to appeal to these needs.
+In this scenario, they’ll want to be reassured that there is a demand for your product and that customers actually want it.
+This will affect the entirety of your brand messaging as you need to understand how to appeal to these needs.

 The same goes for an individual consumer.